merely-useful/py-rse/DESIGN.md

     -   `./_layouts/default.html`: base layout (used directly only for the overall index page for the whole site).
     -   `./_layouts/lesson.html`: derived layout for all lesson pages.
 -   `./_site/`: if present, holds the HTML pages generated by Jekyll.
--   `./all/`: holds the placeholder files used for the all-in-one versions of the site (per language).
-    -   E.g., `./all/en.html` becomes `_site/en/all/index.html`.
-    -   Placed here rather than in the language directory `_en` because it needs to be handled specially.
 -   `./bin/`: scripts used to build and check the site.
     -   `./bin/bib2md.py`: convert BibTeX bibliography to Markdown.
-    -   `./bin/check_chars.py`: check for non-7-bit characters in files.
-    -   `./bin/check_cites.py`: check for unused and undefined bibliographic citations.
-    -   `./bin/check_figs.py`: check for unused and missing figures.
-    -   `./bin/check_gloss.py`: check for unused and undefined glossary entries.
-    -   `./bin/check_links.py`: check for unused and undefined links in `./_includes/links.md`.
-    -   `./bin/check_src.py`: check for unused and missing source files in `./src/`.
+    -   `./bin/check.py`: check various aspects of source files.
-    -   `./bin/check_toc.py`: check for unused or missing files compared to table of contents in `./_config.yml`.
-    -   `./bin/cites.py`: handle citations during Markdown-to-LaTeX transformation (because `sed` can't do this one step).
+    -   `./bin/get_body.py`: get the body of a page for conversion to LaTeX.
+    -   `./bin/make_toc.py`: make the JSON cross-reference file.
+    -   `./bin/stats.py`: report summary statistics on completed chapters.
     -   `./bin/transform.py`: handle HTML-to-intermediate-to-LateX transformation.
-    -   `./bin/uncode.py`: remove code blocks (used in counting words).
+    -   `./bin/uncode.py`: remove code blocks (used in spell check).
     -   `./bin/util.py`: utilities used by other scripts.
 -   `./assets/`: static files (CSS, JavaScript, images).
     -   `./assets/bootstrap.min.css`: [Bootstrap 4][bootstrap]